hammerheim-game/hammerheim-rules/6-optional-rules.md

 and produced the strange looking clouds from which a tainted rain begins to fall.
 The rain burns flesh and eats into stone and metal.
-Each warband member in the open takes a single S2 hit (normal armour saves apply) every turn the rain lasts until he gets under cover.
+Each warband member in the open takes a single S2 hit (normal armor saves apply) every turn the rain lasts until he gets under cover.
 The rain lasts D3 turns.
 4 A magical mass of lightning forms near the ground, illuminating the area with an eerie greenish glow.
 It begins